juanantoniodamianv/conversion-rate-lb3/README.md

 - from (base currency, this is a required field)
 - to (currency to convert, this is a required field)
 - email (email to send the conversion result)

+('from' parameter is only available to USD currency)